Irish in the British Armed Forces: Gaelic games participation

 As part of the general Gaelic Revival of the 19th century, the Gaelic Athletic Association was created to organise and promote the restoration of Gaelic games such as hurling and Gaelic football.
 These were seen as native Irish cultural alternatives to British-directed sports such as rugby union, association football and cricket.
 Thirteen years after its creation, the GAA enacted Rule 21 in 1897, which banned all members of the British Armed Forces and the police from participation; both in Ireland and Great Britain itself.
 Although, like with other institutions such as the Gaelic League, the original principles of the GAA was to be apolitical, militant republicans from the Irish Republican Brotherhood joined and became influential within the organisations.
-Rule 21 was enforced primarily to stop members of the Royal Irish Constabulary and the Dublin Metropolitan Police from spying on nationalistic GAA members.
+Rule 21 was enforced primarily to stop members of the Royal Irish Constabulary (RIC) and the Dublin Metropolitan Police (DMP) from spying on nationalistic GAA members.

-After the secession of most of Ireland as the Irish Free State and the partition of Ireland, which led to the creation of Northern Ireland, the rule continued to be in place.
-Particularly during The Troubles, there was a climate of mutual suspicion, as some Ulster unionists regarded elements of the GAA as sympathetic in some ways to the goals of the Provisional IRA and at the same time, the GAA (especially in the North) were suspicious of Royal Ulster Constabulary personnel wishing to join.
-As part of the Northern Ireland peace process and the reforming of the police into a more cross-community institution, as the Police Service of Northern Ireland, moves were made to lift the ban.
+After the secession from the United Kingdom of most of Ireland as the Irish Free State and the partition of Ireland, which led to the creation of Northern Ireland, the rule continued to be in place.
+Particularly during The Troubles, there was a climate of mutual suspicion, as some Ulster unionists regarded elements of the GAA as sympathetic in some ways to the goals of the Provisional IRA and at the same time, the GAA (especially in Ulster) were suspicious of Royal Ulster Constabulary (RUC) personnel wishing to join.
+As part of the Northern Ireland peace process and the reforming of the police into a more cross-community institution, as the Police Service of Northern Ireland (PSNI), moves were made to lift the ban.
 In 2001, during the presidency of Seán McCague, the ban was lifted, with 26 counties voting yes.
 Members of the Irish diaspora serving in the Irish Guards founded the Gardaí Éireannach as part of the London GAA in 2015.